Tips that Improved My Autistic Child's Behavior

 I can't believe how much happier they are since beginning Behavior Therapy.
 They are so much less frustrated and so much more understood.

 Remember, parenting is a ride wild, and for the most part, everything hard we are going through with them is only a phase.
 IT WILL END.
 Sometimes all that is standing between you and your child's happiness is a little extra structure and control.
-If you have any questions or tips of your own, leave them in the comments.

 Love someone in your village,